vkee/mhub-dtree/README.md

 Space out the nodes in the graph better.

 # Running the Interactions Viewer
+Open visualization.html in a web browser.
+The organization id is hard coded as BU.
+Enter a name and click display to show the interactions

 TODO in the Interactions Viewer
 Calculate the day since last met